Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Funtional Specifications.md

 #### Generate Squares

 If the 'Generate Squares' checkbox was ticked before the the calculation was started, squares will be generated for all the Recordings in the selected Experiments.
+The user can chose several squares sizes, 20x20 has been found to be a good choices.

+The following steps are followed:

+1. Define the squares (with coordinates)
+2. Determine in which squares the  tracks of the recording are locate.
+3. For each square, provided there are sufficient tracks, the Tau and R² are calculated.
+4. For ecah square, the density is calculated.
+5. For each square some statistical information on the tracks is gathered

 The results are stored in Experiment-level 'Squares' files